 First-time visitors to Old San Juan simply cannot leave without visiting El Morro.
 The fortress is one of the most impressive structures on the island, encapsulating Puerto Rico’s role as a guardian of the New World.
-Within these walls, you can feel the awesome power this bastion of defense once commanded, and you can bear witness to nearly half a century of military history that began with the Spanish conquistadores and ended with World War II.
+Within these walls, you can feel the awesome power this bastion of defense once commanded, and you can bear witness to nearly 500 years of military history that began with the Spanish conquistadores and ended with World War II.

-Its full name is the Castillo de San Felipe del Morro, but it is better known by El Morro, which means "promontory."
+Its full name is El Castillo de San Felipe del Morro, but it is better known as El Morro, which means promontory.
 Perched on the northwestern-most point of Old San Juan, this daunting citadel must have been an intimidating sight to enemy ships.
-In fact, in its long history, El Morro was never defeated by a naval attack.
-El Morro only fell once, in 1598, when the Earl of Cumberland took the fortress by land.

-Two modern structures were added to El Morro after Puerto Rico became a commonwealth.
-A lighthouse that was damaged and repaired by the U.S. in 1906-08 stands out in stark contrast to the rest of the structure.
+Two modern structures were added to El Morro after Puerto Rico was ceded to the United States by Spain in 1898 as a result of the Spanish-American War.
+A lighthouse, which was repaired by the U.S. from 1906 to 1908, stands out in stark contrast to the rest of the structure.
 During World War II, the U.S. Army added another entirely incongruous fortification, installing a military bunker on the top level.